 I have obtained access to the FedVTE through my ongoing work at a state agency.
 I am hoping to use this portal to access training modules.
 There is a lot of content on the portal.
 I intend to study for and pass the test for the CISSP Information Systems Security Architecture Professional (ISSAP).

 Learn a new programming language

 It's been a few years since I have done any serious web programming.
 But I enjoy it quite a bit, and I also love scripting languages such as PHP and Perl.
 Python has become popular over the last few years.
 The vast majority of hackers1 and system administrators now use Python as their language of choice.
 I want to learn Python.

 But ... newer languages have come on the scene.
-Apple's Swift is already at version 3, and I have heard that the language can be used to build rich-GUI applications as well as web applications.
+Apple's Swift is already at version 3, and I have heard that the language can be used to build rich-GUI applications and web applications.
 It's also a good scripting language.
 I'm not sure if I can learn two programming languages in the same year, but I intend to try.

 As soon as the dates are announced, I will register for street photography field trips.
 Street photography is one genre of photography that I have ignored in the past.
 I feel odd pointing my camera at strangers.
 I want to learn to get past that.
 The Princeton Photography Workshop offers field trips to New York City including Chinatown and SoHo.

 I think my photography would benefit from starting and completing a long term project.
-New Jersey has an about a dozen historic lighthouses.
+New Jersey has about a dozen historic lighthouses.
 For 2017, I intend to photograph them all.
-Here's the list of lighthouses I want to shoot in 2017.
+Here's the list of lighthouses I wanted to shoot in 2017.